 Your luxury lakeside room comes with a fireplace, breakfast and access to a solar-heated pool and sauna here.
 This charming boutique hotel is set on a full acre of manicured gardens.
 Travelers rate a stay here as an exceptional experience.

-Day 5: See Wai o Tapu Thermal Wonderland Park
+Day 5 North Island Itinerary: See Wai o Tapu Thermal Wonderland Park

 Spend a few hours to a half-day today at Wai-o-Tapu Thermal Wonderland Park.
-The closest I’ve come to seeing anything this incredible was at Yellowstone National Park in the US!
+The closest I’ve come to seeing anything this unusual was at Yellowstone National Park in the US!

 Be sure to book your ticket in advance.
 You can get tickets to Wai o Tapu here.